portworx/px-docs/scheduler/kubernetes/elasticstack-kibana-k8s.md

 -	3 master nodes using a Kubernetes `Deployment`
 -	3 data nodes using a Kubernetes `Statefulset` backed by Portworx volumes
 -	2 client node using a Kubernetes `Deployment`

+All pods will use the stork scheduler to enable them to be placed closer to where their data is located.

 Create ```es-master-svc.yaml``` with the following content